MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 As the very first step, you need to get a list of users / identities who received the phishing email.
 The objective of this step is to record a list of potential users / identities that you will later use to iterate through for additional investigation steps.
 Please refer to the [Workflow](#workflow) section for a high-level flow diagram of the steps you need to follow during this investigation.

 We do not give any recommendations in this playbook on how you want to record this list of potential users / identities.
 Depending on the size of the investigation, you can leverage an Excel book, a CSV file, or even a database for larger investigations.
-There are multiple ways to obtain the list of identities in a given tenant, and some examples are provided below.
+There are multiple ways to obtain the list of identities in a given tenant, and here are some examples.

 ### Create a search filter within the security & compliance center